Contributed by James Kademan

 Not your friends, not your spouse, not your neighbor.
-We are talking about people that you admire, that you do not want to let down and people that understand business.
+We are talking about people who you admire, who you do not want to let down and who understand business.
 These are people you want to impress and will not let you just slide by.

 2. Tell them your plan.

 Your plan is to take some action to accomplish some goal by a specific date.
 For example, you could say that you will look at 5 different office spaces and decide on one by next Thursday at noon.

 First, they are to reach out to you on the time mentioned (e.g. next Thursday at noon) and ask you, “Did you do your stuff?”

 The second part of their job is to not accept any excuses.
 We’ll get to that in a bit.

 4. In exchange for your partners checking in with you, do the same for them.

 Typically, for this to work well, you need to routinely check in with each other either weekly or monthly or some defined time.
 The more systematized this is, the better it will work, the more accountable you will be and the more all of you will accomplish.

 Your check-in can be 5 minutes daily or 30 minutes weekly.
 Consistency is more important than the length of time you spend talking at each check-in.

 The Beauty Is in the Results